playduck/pico-dsp/readme.md

 The project reads an I2S input stream, performs signal processing and outputs it as an I2S stream.
 The pico acts as the I2S master generating all required clocks (including MCLK).

-DSP is done at 44.1kHz at 32 Bits.
+DSP is done at 44.1kHz at 32 Bits fixed point.
-For optimal performance the RP2040 is overclocked to around 230 MHz and undervolted to 1.0V.
+Fixed point is a hard requirement, as the RP2040 doesn't have an FPU.
+Running just one floating point IIR filter would require overclocking the core to 230MHz.

 ## Usage